Search

 A Gentleman of France.
 Being The Memoirs Of Gaston De Bonne Sieur De Marsac

 London: Longmans Green & Co, 1894.
 New edition.
 Blue cloth hardback beveled boards with gilt title to front and spine.
 From the library of the author Maarten Maartens.
 Black end papers.
 Frontis with tissue guard, illustrated title page.
 Book is in a fair condition only, as it is foxed throughout.
+Text is in English.
 412 pages.
 190 x 130 mm (7½ x 5 inches).
 Nouvelle édition.
 Plats biseautés cartonnés en toile bleue avec titre doré au recto et au dos.
 De la bibliothèque de l'auteur Maarten Maartens.
 Feuilles de garde noires.
 Frontis avec garde en tissu, page de titre illustrée.
-Le livre est dans un état passable seulement, car il est entièrement recouvert de rousseurs.
+Le livre est dans un état passable seulement, car il est entièrement recouvert de rousseurs. text en Anglais.
 412 pages.
 190 x 130 mm (7½ x 5 pouces).

 Book ID: 2857